eSentire/grape/samples/demo02/README.md

 $ ./run.sh
 ```

+> Note that this script uses `grape/tools/upload-json-dashboard.sh`
+> to load the dashboard into the server.

 ### Result
 When the run has completed, you will be able navigate to
 http://localhost:4410 to see the newly created dashboard.